The Learn to Swim Framework – an introduction for swimming teachers24 March 2017

 Swim England has many mechanisms to support and provide guidance to facilities regarding Aquatic Programmes and delivery.

-A comprehensive education and training programme delivered by both the ASA Approved Centres and by the IoS is available to support.
+A comprehensive education and training programme is available to support, delivered by ASA Approved Centres and the IoS.

 ADSP stands for Athlete Development Support Pathway and identifies a framework for aquatic development.Within ADSP there are five stages which can be used to describe growth and development.
 The first of these is FUNdamentals.